Veit Harlan: Postwar

 After the war Harlan was charged with participating in the anti-Semitic movement and aiding the Nazis.
-However, he successfully defended himself by arguing that the Nazis controlled his work, that he was obeying their orders, and that he should not be held personally responsible for the content.
-There was no proof shown that backed this; on the contrary, it was said that it was well-known that Harlan made his works more antisemitic than the regime had asked—for example, a script for Jud Süß into which Harlan put more antisemitic messages was praised by Goebbels.
+He successfully defended himself by arguing that the Nazis controlled his work, that he was obeying their orders, and that he should not be held personally responsible for the content.
 In 1949, Harlan was charged with crimes against humanity for his role as director of Jud Süß.
 The Hamburg Criminal Chamber of the Regional Court (Schwurgericht) controversially acquitted Harlan of the charges.
 This decision was upheld by the court of the British occupation zone.
 Both acquittals remain controversial to this day since the ruling judge had previously worked as a judge for the Nazi regime and since Harlan's works had been proven to have contributed hugely to spreading the antisemitic sentiment in Germany, which enabled the Holocaust.
-Nazi camp guards who watched Jud Süß, Jewish survivors told the court, had become more cruel towards inmates afterwards, clearly affected by the propaganda contents which made them hate Jews more (although this allegation could not be proved).
-The film was deemed in one court to be unsuitable and highly problematic and to have contributed to enabling the antisemitism and genocides, but neither Harlan or his antisemitic supporters who insulted Jewish victims in the courts were ever sentenced.
+Nazi camp guards who watched Jud Süß, Jewish survivors told the court, had become crueller towards inmates afterwards, clearly affected by the propaganda contents which made them hate Jews more (although this allegation could not be proved).
+The film was deemed in one court to be unsuitable and highly problematic and to have contributed to enabling antisemitism and genocide, but neither Harlan nor his antisemitic supporters who insulted Jewish victims in the courts were ever sentenced.

 In 1951, Harlan sued for an injunction against Hamburg politician Erich Lüth for publicly calling for a boycott of Unsterbliche Geliebte (Immortal Beloved).
 The District Court in Hamburg granted Harlan's suit and ordered that Lüth forbear from making such public appeals.
 However, the lower court decision was overturned in 1958 by the Federal Constitutional Court because it infringed on Lüth's right to freedom of expression (Lüth-Urteil).
 This was a landmark decision because it clarified the importance of the constitutional civil rights in disputes between individuals.

 Harlan made a total of nine films between 1950 and 1958.
 He died in 1964 while on vacation in Capri.